ramiz-moktader/geospatial-programming-course/docs/conditional-statements-class2.md

 1. Suppose you have a login system where you can log in by using only any of three names.

-    - Determine three names inside your code.'
+    - Determine three names inside your code.
     - Write a code that takes the user input.
     - If the user provided name doesn’t match with none of your predetermined names it will display “Sorry!
 We don’t find you in the system.”
 Otherwise, it will display “Welcome! “.